T3sT3ro/SdfManipulator/README.md

   - Cull Off, Origin Face -- camera inside domain won't render the object "in the center of domain", as the origin would lie on a back face.
   - No ZWrite, Depth read, Cull Off, Origin Face - backface marched objects would layer on top of front marched objects
 - use `RoslynAnalyzer` and `SourceGenerator` tags for dlls and do not not referenced directly.
 They will apply in the assembly
+- mapping may be problematic if strongly typed nodes are used, for example when a certain `Type.Struct` will be replaced with `Type.Primitive`, a parent syntax may expect `Type.Struct`, not a `Type`, but incompatible type is returned resulting in runtime error (but regular roslyn also throws runtime errors for syntax trees if kinds don't meet expectations etc.).
+The method definition would also have to look like `Type.Primitive Map(Type.Struct type)` where param and return types are different.
+This would be non-achievable in a statically generated Visitor pattern, because all syntax would have to return `Syntax<>` or itself so this is a potential advantage of dynamic dispatch pattern.
+But a question may be asked if:
+  1. it is worth it to implement dynamic dispatch pattern for this reason
+  2. does it make sense to have strongly typed nodes in the first place, if they are not used for type checking, but only for code generation
+  3. are strongly typed nodes useful at all with how limiting type system is in C# (unlike TS for example)
+  4. should rewriting of such nodes be possible, or should user be expected to rewrite them in their parent, where the context is actually relevant
+- some syntax nodes have nullable children, but their nullability actually represents validity of the node instead of the tru nullability.
+If record primary constructors were possible, it would be more correct (currently nullable syntax parts are marked as warnings).
+This is a C# syntax trying to emulate representing valid and invalid syntax trees on a type system level, albeit quite poorly.

 # Design notes, decisions and insights